A semi-agnostic ansatz with variable structure for quantum machine learning

 Circuit depth is clearly a key parameter for both of these issues.
 It is, therefore, essential to construct ansatzes that maintain a shallow depth to mitigate noise and trainability issues, but also that have enough expressibility to contain the problem solution.
 Two different strategies for ansatzes can be distinguished: either using a fixed~\cite{kandala2017hardware,cao2019quantum,bartlett2007coupled,farhi2014quantum,hadfield2019quantum} or a variable structure~\cite{grimsley2019adaptive,tang2019qubit,zhang2021mutual, rattew2019domain,chivilikhin2020mog, cincio2021machine, cincio2018learning,du2020quantum,zhang2020differentiable}.
 While the former is the traditional approach, the latter has recently gained considerable attention due to its versatility to address the aforementioned challenges.
 In variable structure ansatzes, the overall strategy consists of employing a machine learning protocol to iteratively grow the quantum circuit by placing gates that empirically lower the cost function.
 While these approaches address the expressibility issue by exploring specific regions of the ansatz architecture hyperspace, their depth can still grow and lead to noise-induced issues, and they can still have trainability issues from accumulating a large number of trainable parameters.

-In this work, we combine several features of recently proposed methods to introduce the Variable Ansatz (VAns) algorithm to generate variable structure ansatzes for generic QML applications.
+In this work, we combine several features of recently proposed methods to introduce the Variable Ansatz (VAns) algorithm to generate variable structure ansatzes for generic VQA applications.
 As shown in Fig.~\ref{fig:schematic}, VAns iteratively grows the parameterized quantum circuit by adding blocks of gates initialized to the identity, but also prevents the circuit from over-growing by removing gates and compressing the circuit at each iteration.
 In this sense, VAns produces shallow circuits that are more resilient to noise, and that have less trainable parameters to avoid trainability issues.
 Our approach provides a simple yet effective way to address the ansatz design problem, without resorting to resource-expensive computations.

 This article is fix-structured as follows.
-In Sec.~\ref{sec:rw} we provide background on QML and barren plateaus, and we present a comprehensive literature review of recent variable ansatz design.
+In Sec.~\ref{sec:rw} we provide background on VQA and barren plateaus, and we present a comprehensive literature review of recent variable ansatz design.
 We then turn to Sec.~\ref{sec:VAns}, where we present the VAns algorithm.
 In Sec.~\ref{sec:results} we present numerical results where we employ VAns to obtain the ground state of condensed matter and quantum chemistry systems.
-Here we also show how VAns can be used to build ansatzes for quantum autoencoding applications, a paradigmatic QML implementation.
-We also demonstrate how VAns can be applied to compile quantum circuits.
+Here we also show how VAns can be used to build ansatzes for quantum autoencoding applications, a paradigmatic VQA implementation, and demonstrate how VAns can be applied to compile quantum circuits.
+Moreover, we study the noise resilience of VAns by benchmarking ground-state preparation tasks in the presence of noise.
 Finally, in Sec.~\ref{sec:chau} we discuss our results and present potential future research directions employing the VAns algorithm.